 Yogurt is a simple and healthy option too.
 I prefer YQ (plain), it’s the lowest carb full dairy yogurt available at 2 carbs per 5.3 oz serving.
 It has nothing in it but milk and yogurt cultures and the added bonus of being lactose free.
-If you can’t find YQ, Two Good is also good at 3 carbs per serving, and it’s much easier to find. add a few berries and some grain free granola and you can make this a meal.
+If you can’t find YQ, Two Good or :Ratio are also good at 3 carbs per serving, and it’s much easier to find. add a few berries and some grain free granola and you can make this a meal.

 Nut and seeds are a great snack for a little protein, some fats and that salty craving we all get.